Q: and A:

 Q: Do I need to contact anyone at YBP before showing up to use the shop or to volunteer?

 A: No!
 Just show up, sign in on the computer, and talk to a shop coordinator to get started.
 The hours on the website are always up-to-date and are the best way to find out when we are open.
 You can work on your own bike during any Open Shop, and volunteers are welcome during both Open and Volunteer Shops.
-We are open during our Daytime Hours for sales and to accept donations only.
+We are open during our Retail Hours for sales and to accept donations only.

 Shops do fill up quickly, so we encourage you to arrive as early as possible so that you don’t have to wait for a workstation.
 For more information on different ways you can utilize the shop, visit our Community Bike Shop page.